axiomcura/SimplePath/README.md

 ### Results

 After running the program a directory will appear on you current directory that contains all `.SIF` files.
-There are two types of `.SIF` files where one of them has the `all` tag, which all nodes and interactions in one file and a `.SIF` file for locus

 ```